Wildlife Management & Conservation Biology Concentration

 Jim Maskey, PhD

-Biology Program Chair, Associate Professor
+Director of Biology Program, Associate Professor

 I am an associate professor in the biology program and serve as the biology program chair.
 I am also the academic advisor for biology majors in the wildlife and conservation and pre-optometry concentrations.
 I enjoy teaching on topics such as wildlife management, conservation, mammals, parasites, and plant biology.